 Sale of Items

 I am able to act as a broker for the sale of items whether through the internet or local auction or international auction house.
 This is rather a time-consuming business.
-I will charge a commission of 40% for items sold for £99 or under on the proceeds which normally will include fees levied by the auction house or online platform (usually 10%) and payment website where used.
-The commission for items selling for £100 or more is 30%.
-In addition I will charge a single fee for 2 hours' work (in addition to my initial consultation fee).
+I will charge a commission of 30% for items sold online for £99 or under and 20% for items sold for £100 or more on the net proceeds of the sale (once all auction house fees and commission are paid from the hammer price).
+In addition, I will charge a one-off initial consultation fee of 2 hours.
 I usually allocate a period of three months to attempt to sell items.
 I can report and send proceeds either on a monthly basis or after three months in accordance with the client’s wishes.
 I am not able to transport or store large items or large quantities of items on your behalf.

 Limits of Work; Health and Safety